theodorosploumis/notes/drupal/developer-setup.md

 # Drupal Developer Setup
-My machine setup (software, tools etc) on Linux that helps me develop with Drupal
+My machine setup (software, tools etc) on Linux that helps me develop with Drupal and other frontend frameworks.

 ## Drupal tools